 Are there any Specific Diet Options for Autism?

-Vitamins and Minerals
+- Vitamins and Minerals

 Research has shown that multivitamins can help in improving digestive and sleep problems in autism conditions.
-Moreover, vitamin B6 has been linked with behavioral improvements in autistic children.
+Moreover, vitamin B6 has been linked with behavioural improvements in autistic children.
 Children surviving with autism are often low in iron and magnesium due to their choosy dietary habits.
 But regardless of the situation, one should always get the mineral levels checked by a professional before providing any form of supplements.

 Children with autism generally have low omega-3 levels and optimum levels of omega-3 fats can help with hyperactivity issues in autistic children.

-Gluten-Free and Casein-Free Diet
+- Gluten-Free and Casein-Free Diet

 The Gluten-Free and Casein-Free Diet has been proven to be efficient for children with autism.
 Gluten is the main protein in wheat, barley, rye and spelt.
 Casein is the main protein in dairy products such as cow’s milk, yoghurt, and cheese.
 Researchers believe that as autistic children often function in an over-stimulated state, it directs the flow of blood more towards body movements than the digestive tract.
 This makes it difficult for autistic children to digest food with gluten and casein.
-This diet may also help in behavioral improvement but to establish such a condition, more research is required.
+This diet may also help in behavioural improvement but to establish such a condition, more research is required.

 As discussed earlier, autistic children with limited food choices might be at a higher risk for nutrient deficiencies but instead of making their diet lack certain nutrition, why not find an alternative for them?
 One can eat rice products instead of gluten products by shifting to rice pasta, rice cakes etc. Corn products like corn pasta or corn cereal are also on the list.
-Moreover, rice milk can be used to substitute dairy milk.
-Another important point is mitigating any sign of processed foods like cookies, butter, or baked goods that contain dairy components by checking thoroughly the label of the food.
+Moreover, rice milk can be used as to substitute for dairy milk.
+Another important point is mitigating any signs of processed foods like cookies, butter, or baked goods that contain dairy components by checking thoroughly the label of the food.